horvathcso/horvathcso.github.io/index.markdown

 title: Csongor Horváth personal webpage
 subtitle: Home
 ---
-# Greetings visitors!
+# Welcome!

 <img style="float: right; margin: 5px 20px;  border-radius:20px; " src="\img\profil.JPG" alt="Profile picture" width="20%" height="20%">
-Allow me to introduce myself.
-I am Csongor, an enthusiast of **mathematics**, **programming**, and the captivating sport of **orienteering**.
-So if you are interested in any of these you may find interesting contents in my site.
+My name is Csongor.
+I am an enthusiast of **mathematics**, **programming**, and a sport enthusiastics with my main focus on **orienteering**.
+So if you are interested in any of these topics you might find interesting contents in my site.

-Currently I am a PhD candidate in Uppsala University under the supervision of [Prashant Singh](https://www.prashantsingh.se/).
-My research considers optimization of ill-posed problems both from the theoretical and applied point of view focusing on inverse mappings and machine learning.
+Currently, I am a PhD candidate in Uppsala University under the supervision of [Prashant Singh](https://www.prashantsingh.se/).
+My research considers optimization of ill-posed problems both from the theoretical and applied point of view focusing on inverse mappings in simulation based inference problems and machine learning.

-I will try to keep my page up to date.
-I am planning to add notes on interesting scientific topics and keep up an orienteering blog about my training and racing journey.
+I am doing my best to keep the page content up to date about my research and teaching duties as well as publish some of my notes on topics interesting to me.

 You can find more information about me and my interests from the [About me](/about/about) page.